aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 The following tables list all currently supported VPM modes and the vegas.scale values for each.
 Observers should still use the :ref:`references/backends/vpm:VPM Observing Tools` to check the value of vegas.scale for their particular observing setup.
+Note that three 1500-MHz windows are used to cover the full bandwidth of the ultrawideband receiver (UWBR).
+The center frequency of each window is tuned such that the windows overlap by 187.5 MHz, thus ensuring continuous coverage of the full observing band.
+These center frequencies are 1225, 2350, and 3475 MHz.
+Therefore, when using UWBR, one should select the most appropriate 1500-MHz bandwidth observing mode."

 .. include:: /material/tables/VPM_coherent_modes.tab